 What is Jynneos?

-Jynneos is aapproved in September 2019 by the U.S. (FDA) to prevent smallpox and monkeypox in adults who are at high risk for smallpox or monkeypox infection.
-(Smallpox and monkeypox are related viral that can cause similar symptoms, but monkeypox symptoms are generally milder than smallpox symptoms and monkeypox is usually not fatal.)
+Jynneos is aapproved by the U.S. (FDA) to prevent smallpox and in adults who are at high risk for smallpox or mpox infection.
+(Smallpox and mpox are related viral that can cause similar symptoms, but mpox symptoms are generally milder than smallpox symptoms and mpox is usually not fatal.)

-Some reports suggest that monkeypox could be an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+Mpox can be an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened —such as people with HIV—than in people with healthy immune systems.
-Current data does not indicate that people with HIV have a higher likelihood of getting monkeypox than people without HIV.
-People with advanced HIV or who do not have on ART can be at higher risk of severe monkeypox disease.
 To learn more about OIs, read the HIVinfo

 What should I tell my health care provider before receiving Jynneos?

 Before receiving Jynneos, tell your health care provider: